StackVista/stackstate-docs/configure/topology/event-handlers.md

 3. Enter the required settings:
    * **Name** - A name to identify the event handler function.
    * **Description** - Optional.
 A description of the event handler function.
-   * **Parameters** - Parameters that are made available to the event handler function script.
+   * **System parameters** - predefined parameters passed automatically to the event handler function script.
+For details, see the section on [parameters](event-handlers.md#parameters) below.
+   * **User parameters** - parameters that must be entered by the user when an event handler is added to the view.
+Event handler functions also include the predefined user parameter **event**.
 For details, see the section on [parameters](event-handlers.md#parameters) below.
    * **Supported Event Types** - The type of event\(s\) that the event handler can respond to.
 For details, see the section on [supported event types](event-handlers.md#supported-event-types) below.
    * **Execution** - Event handler functions can be run as either Asynchronous \(default\) or Synchronous:
         - **Asynchronous** - use for Slack, SMS or HTTP webhook event handlers.
 The function will have access to all functionality from the StackState script API and more functions will be allowed to run in parallel.